qwazix/fosdem16-open-source-design/README.md

 for any purpose, even commercially.

 The accompanying code (except the libraries and where otherwise stated) is shared under the GPLv3

-Unfortunately I have used some non-free fonts in this presentation.
-The compiled version has them converted to paths so that you can legally see it as intended.